Annalisa11/vitals-report/README.md

-EMAIL_SERVICE=gmail                       # your email service (gmail, outlook, yahoo etc) EMAIL_PASSWORD=your_email_password        # your email password EMAIL_USER=your@gmail.de                  # the email you want to send confirmation emails from to the user JWT_SECRET=jwt_secret_key                 # some random string. (https://dev.to/tkirwa/generate-a-random-jwt-secret-key-39j4) INITIAL_USER_USERNAME=Hyunbin             # the username of your initial user (it will be an admin with full rights) INITIAL_USER_EMAIL=hyunbin@cute.com       # the email of the initial user
+EMAIL_SERVICE=gmail                       # your email service (gmail, outlook, yahoo etc) EMAIL_PASSWORD=your_email_password        # your email password EMAIL_USER=your@gmail.de                  # the email you want to send confirmation emails from to the user APP_PASSWORD=ashfndssldievhth             # the app password generated from your Google account to allow third parties to access to gmail
+JWT_SECRET=jwt_secret_key                 # some random string. (https://dev.to/tkirwa/generate-a-random-jwt-secret-key-39j4)
+INITIAL_USER_USERNAME=Hyunbin             # the username of your initial user (it will be an admin with full rights) INITIAL_USER_EMAIL=hyunbin@cute.com       # the email of the initial user